minh-dev1801/react-project/unit-tests/README.md

 ## Introduction

-**Unit Tests** là một dự án minh họa việc triển khai kiểm thử đơn vị (unit testing) trong React.
-Dự án này trình bày các phương pháp và kỹ thuật viết unit test hiệu quả cho các component và custom hooks trong ứng dụng React.
-Thông qua các ví dụ thực tế, bạn sẽ học được cách viết và tổ chức unit test một cách có hệ thống.
+**Unit Tests** is a project demonstrating the implementation of unit testing in React.
+This project presents methods and techniques for writing effective unit tests for React components and custom hooks.
+Through practical examples, you will learn how to write and organize unit tests systematically.

-Các tính năng chính được trình bày:
+Key features presented:

-- Viết unit test cho React components
+- Writing unit tests for React components
-- Kiểm thử custom hooks và logic nghiệp vụ
+- Testing custom hooks and business logic
-- Sử dụng Jest và React Testing Library
+- Using Jest and React Testing Library
-- Mock functions và dependencies trong testing
+- Mocking functions and dependencies in testing

 ## Installation